levigbeverly/levigbeverly.github.io/docs/tutorials/add-a-concert.md

     ```
     You must keep this window open for the remainder of the process.

-2. In a separate window of your command line tool, enter the following POST command to create the new concert:
+2. In a separate window of your command line tool, type in the following POST command to create the new concert:

     ```shell
-    curl POST {base_url}/concerts
+    curl -X POST {base_url}/concerts -H "Content-Type: application/json" -d '{"name": "Baltimore Soundstage", "city": "Baltimore, MD", "concert type": "indoor", "age restriction": "21+"}'
     ```
     _**Note:** When run locally for testing, the `{base_url}` is generally `http://localhost:3000`._

-3. [WIP, add details about the request body and running the command]
+   You can change any of the `-d` response body values as you see fit.
+For more information, see the [Add concert reference](../references/post-add-concert.md).

+4. Run the command.

     The command line tool returns a message indicating that you successfully created the concert.
+The return message lists the new concert, the request body values you specified, and an automatically assigned `id` value.

-4. To validate that the new concert was successfully added, run the following GET command:
+5. To validate that the new concert was successfully added, run the following GET command:

     ```shell
     curl {base_url}/concerts